aolayeye/Election_Analysis/README.md

 16. Using an if statement, determine winning vote count, winning percentage, and candidate.

 ### Election-Audit Results
   - There were 369,711 votes cast in this congressional election.
-This number agrees with the initial election summary provided.
+This number agrees with the initial election summary.

 #### Election Analysis Results